Our laboratories generate electrostatic discharge test data on a range of potential material hazards that are present across the process industry.

 Test

-The test is conducted by passing a predetermined voltage between two electrodes of known geometric size through the powder, under the control of the specific test conditions.
-Generally, direct resistance is measured, and the resistivity is calculated using the following equation:
+The test is conducted by passing a predetermined voltage between two electrodes of known geometric size through a test material of known volume, under the control of the specific test conditions.
+Generally, direct resistance is measured, and the resistivity is calculated.

 Many materials’ surfaces absorb atmospheric moisture or attract it to the surface of their particles.
 The addition or removal of this moisture often has a marked effect on the resistivity of the material.
 Therefore, preconditioning and testing are typically performed under controlled relative humidity conditions of 25 (± 5) % and 23 (± 2) °C.